 In the spirit of this evening, I want you to turn back to Psalm 107.
 This is an evening of thanks.
 This is an evening of praise for our salvation, for our God of salvation, for the Christ of our salvation.

 When I think about salvation in an Old Testament context, I’m so often drawn to Psalm 107.
 And I confess that I am stuck on this psalm.
 It is a glorious psalm.
 It has a special significance to me because one of the most startling and one of the most amazing and one of the most God-glorifying conversions that has ever happened in this church and in my life occurred after I read this psalm.
-I didn’t preach on it; I just read it, closed the Bible, sat down, and never referred to it again.
+I didn’t preach on it, I just read it, closed the Bible, sat down, and never referred to it again.

-There was a young man sitting over in this area that Sunday morning who was one of the leaders of the gay and lesbian community in Los Angeles; a well-known and admired leader in that movement, also dying of AIDS.
-And he had said to somebody in Hollywood, in his environment, “I’m afraid to die and I don’t know what to do about it.
+There was a young man sitting over in this area, that Sunday morning, who was one of the leaders of the gay and lesbian community in Los Angeles – a well-known and admired leader in that movement, also dying of AIDS.
+And he had said to somebody in Hollywood, in his environment, “I’m afraid to die, and I don’t know what to do about it.
 I need help.”

-He said to me later, he said, “Then you got up and you talked and you kept preaching and preaching and just kept going, and I kept saying, "Why doesn’t that guy shut up so I can get down there and find out how this can happen in my life?’”
+And he said to me later – he said, “Then you got up, and you talked, and you kept preaching and preaching, and you just kept going, and I kept saying, ‘Why doesn’t that guy shut up so I can get down there and find out how this can happen in my life?’”

-So this psalm is precious to me because it’s a psalm of salvation.
+So, this psalm is precious to me because it’s a psalm of salvation.
 As much as any part of the Old Testament, it puts us in touch with how people in the Old Testament were saved.
 It’s just a profound, profound psalm.
 And it’s really all about praise.
 Worship and praise and honor to God is really a matter of thanking God.
 When Paul indicts the human race in Romans 1, he says, “They weren’t thankful.”
 Romans 1:21, “They weren’t thankful.”

-And if we’re gonna worship God --and that’s what we want to do tonight--if we’re gonna honor Him and praise Him and extol Him and lift Him up, then we have to focus on being grateful for our redemption, don't we?
+And if we’re going to worship God - and that’s what we want to do tonight – if we’re going to honor Him, and praise Him, and extol Him, and lift Him up, then we have to focus on being grateful for our redemption.
+Don’t we?

-It was used in a myriad of ways in the vicissitudes and struggles and sorrows of life, at times of disaster.
-In times of death, this was the psalm of thanks for deliverance.
+To help us express this, I want us to look at this incredible psalm.
+It calls us to the worship of God through thanksgiving for our salvation.
+This wonderful psalm was sung by the Jews especially to thank God for redeeming His people from threatening disaster and death.
+It was used in a myriad of ways in the vicissitudes and struggles and sorrows of life; at times of disaster and times of death, this was the psalm of thanks for deliverance.
 It provides a rich picture of the divine work of redemption, the divine work of restoration, particularly in regard to the redemption and restoration of Israel by the mercy and goodness of God.

-Israel, as you know, had been redeemed and rescued and restored by God over and over and over through the centuries.
+Israel, as you know, had been redeemed an rescued and restored by God over and over and over through the centuries.
 They had been rescued from Egypt in the south.
 They had been rescued from Assyria and Syria to the north.
-They had been rescued from the Philistines to the west and they were rescued from the Babylonians to the east.
+They had been rescued from the Philistines to the west, and they were rescued from the Babylonians to the east.
 They had plenty of reason to sing about God’s great deliverance.